stemangiola/tidybulk/README.md

     action="get"
    )
 ```

-    ## The design column names are "(Intercept), factor_of_interestTRUE" in case you are interested in constrasts

     ## # A tibble: 500 x 8
     ##    ens           logFC logCPM    LR   PValue      FDR is_de `filter out low cou…